 American born and educated teacher Lindsey Patti has always been passionate about students with sensory disabilities having equal educational opportunities.

-In 2017, eager to advance her career and specialise in this area, Lindsey enrolled in the Master of Disability Studies—Education: Blindness Low Vision at the NextSense Institute (formerly known as the RIDBC Renwick Centre).
+In 2017, eager to advance her career and specialise in this area, Lindsey enrolled in the Master of Disability Studies—Education: Blindness Low Vision at the NextSense Institute.
 Since graduating in 2020 she has been able to fulfil that passion, working to enhance the educational experience for her small class of students who are all blind, low vision, and/or deaf or hard of hearing, and have additional disabilities.

 — Lindsey Patti, junior primary teacher